loginom/loginom-help-en-omegat/data/processors/transformation/java-script/README.md

 ## Description

-The node creates a new data set with the set composition and parameters of fields.
+The node creates a new data set with the set composition and features of fields.
 It appends data to it during the JavaScript code execution.
 To append the output data set, it is possible to use the data of the input ports in the code.
 Composition and parameters of the output data set fields are set in the node wizard, and they can be changed during the code execution.

 ### Input